Improving platelet transfusion practice: examining the quality of guidelines

 To help answer questions like this, doctors turn to evidence-based guidelines.
 According to Dr. Arwa Al-Riyami, a senior consultant hematopathologist at Sultan Qaboos University Hospital in Oman, assessing the quality of guidelines and inconsistencies among guidelines is an important, but often overlooked consideration.
 “Platelets should be used for the right reasons, and in the right way,” says Dr. Al-Riyami.
 “Although guidelines intend to increase consistency in clinical practice and the quality of patient care, if there are variations in methodology and recommendations among different guidelines, this could influence how useful they are in guiding practice.”

-To evaluate the quality of existing platelet transfusion guidelines, Dr. Al-Riyami and her colleagues in (ICTMG), recently published in the journal Transfusion.
+To evaluate the quality of existing platelet transfusion guidelines, Dr. Al-Riyami and her colleagues in The International Collaboration for Transfusion Medicine Guidelines (ICTMG), recently published a paper in the journal Transfusion.
 The paper was selected by the NHS Blood and Transplant Systematic Review Initiative as one of the top 10 publications in March.
 ICTMG is a global network of experts—hematologists, physicians, and methodologists—supported by Canadian Blood Services.

 Dr. Al-Riyami shared some key takeaways from the ICTMG review.